asafteirobert/automatic-roller-blinds-motor/README.md

 This assembly replaces the side of the roller blinds with the string.
 This means they can no longer be lowered or raised manually.
 You will need to route a wire to each window, in order to supply the 9V required.

+The blinds are controlled by either the [automatic roller blinds small remote](https://github.com/asafteirobert/automatic-roller-blinds-remote) or the [automatic roller blinds web interface](https://github.com/asafteirobert/automatic-roller-blinds-web-ui), or both.

 For more details on how to control and calibrate the blinds, see the related projects linked above.

 ## Supported roller blinds